kazabooboo/gizra.com/app/_posts/2015-04-01-shoov-into.md

 {% include setup %}

-UI regression is one of these things that make total sense but is rarely put into practice, for a simple reason - it's hard.
+Testing UI regression is one of these things that make total sense but is rarely put into practice, for a simple reason - it's hard.

 <div class="thumbnail">